Josh Norman, the NFL's Last True Warrior, Is Ready to Let 'All Hell Break Loose'

 II.
 The Bully

 Confrontation is inevitable.
 Norman refuses to back down and—intended or not—he effectively gets inside receivers' heads.
 The world saw this on December 20, 2015, when Norman and Beckham Jr. treated the field like a coliseum.
 Both were fined.
-Their dual got ugly.
+Their duel got ugly.
 And, now, Norman faces both Beckham and Dez Bryant twice a year in the NFC East.

 He's ready for more bloodbaths.
 Norman won't be bullied, either.